A flash fiction story by Brian Robinson.

 “A veg-e-tar-i-an.”
 James repeated the word as a wave of confusion spread across his face.
 It was as if he didn’t understand what the word meant.

-“Look, it’s no problem.
-Egg on toast will do fine.
-I’m not really a big eater, especially in the mornings.”
+“Look, egg on toast will do fine.
+I’m really not a big eater, especially in the mornings.”

-So, how long have you lived in Rye now, ten years I think you said.
-I’ve visited loads of times, but you must know it well.
-Tell me something I don’t know about it.”
+“It’s just me being metaphorical.
+Let’s skip it.
+Anyway, how long have you been living in Rye now, ten years I think you said.
+I’ve visited several times but you must know it really well.
+Tell me something about it I don’t know.”

-It’s probably best known from its association with the Hawkhurst gang though.
-They were a band of smugglers who operated here around the seventeen thirties and forties.
-It’s far too posh for smugglers now.
+It’s not so well known for its association with the Hawkhurst gang though.
+They were a band of smugglers who operated here around the seventeen thirties and forties.”

+“Now yes, but not then.
 They used to have their meetings at The Mermaid Inn.
-There’s a maze of secret tunnels under the town which they used as an escape route and to hide their loot.
-You can actually get from The Mermaid Inn to the The Olde bell Inn underground.
+And there’s a maze of secret tunnels under the town which they used as escape routes and to hide their loot.
+You can actually get from The Mermaid Inn to the The Olde bell Inn using nothing but underground tunnels.
 I know people who’ve been down there.

 The smugglers were all eventually caught and hung.”